 The green heron is a small, crow-like wading bird with a chestnut neck and grayish-green back.
 It visits the Chesapeake Bay region’s marshes and wetlands from spring through autumn.

 The green heron's small, crow-like body grows to about 18 inches in length with a 26 inch wingspan.
 Its head and neck are a reddish or chestnut color, its underparts are brownish-gray, and it has a glossy, greenish-black cap that is sometimes raised in a shaggy crest.
 White and black streaks appear on its chin, throat and upper breast.
 Its back and wings are grayish-green, and the wing feathers are edged in buff.
 It has a pointed, spear-like bill that is yellow at the base and brownish-black at the tip.
 Its legs and feet are usually yellow, although the male's legs will turn orange during breeding season.

-The green heron lives in tidal wetlands, including swamps, marshes and the edges of creeks and rivers.
-It can also be found along lakes, ponds and wooded streams.
-However, it is rarely seen because it is shy and secretive.
+Tidal wetlands, including swamps, marshes and the edges of creeks and rivers.
+Also found along lakes, ponds and wooded streams.
+Rarely seen because it is shy and secretive.

 Visits the Chesapeake Bay region from spring through autumn, then winters in southern coastal swamps.

 The green heron eats mostly fish and invertebrates, but will also feed on frogs, snakes and amphibians.
 It stalks its prey by silently standing at the edge of the water with its neck folded back on its shoulders, then quickly lunging into the water and grabbing or stabbing its prey with its spear-like bill.
 It is one of the few birds that will use bait to attract prey, sometimes dropping twigs, bread or insects onto the water to lure fish to the surface.

 Crows and snakes prey upon heron eggs.
 Large birds of prey may eat adult green herons.